Samoa women's national cricket team

 In April 2018, the International Cricket Council (ICC) granted full Women's Twenty20 International (WT20I) status to all its members.
-Therefore, all Twenty20 matches played between Samoa women and another international side since 1 July 2018 has been a full WT20I.
+Therefore, all Twenty20 matches played between Samoa women and another international side since 1 July 2018 have the full WT20I status.

 History

 Cricket has been played in Samoa since the 19th century, when it was introduced by British traders and missionaries.
 It flourished despite a ban during the period of the German protectorate, from 1900 to 1914.
 Historically, the sport has been most popular when played under the modified rules known as kilikiti.
 However, since the early 2000s, when Samoa gained affiliate membership of the International Cricket Council (ICC) and its men's national team debuted internationally (in 2000 and 2001, respectively), the standard form of cricket has begun to replace kilikiti in popularity.

 The Samoan women's team played its first international matches in February 2010, when Fiji toured to play a three-match series at Apia's Faleata Oval (in the Tuanaimato area).
 Fiji were also playing their first internationals.
 A major impetus for the establishment of a woman's team was its status as a requirement for associate membership of the ICC, to which SICA aspires.
 Samoa, captained by Perelini Mulitalo, went on to win the series 3–0, and consequently qualified as the third team (after Japan and Papua New Guinea) for the 2010 EAP Trophy in Japan, the team's first major tournament.